cjphillips4/CS400/README.md

 # CS400
-This repository holds the code for my contributions to several group projects from CS400.
+This branch holds my contributions to our Red Black Tree project.
+This project functions as a library and allows users to navigate through the library's catalogue and check in/out books.